VarunBanka/trojan/README.md

 ## What will happen from this trojan ?

-After opening "Wi-fi cracker.bat", some commands will be executed which will destroy the whole os
+After opening "File Organizer", some commands will be executed which will firstly help you organize your files then have fun with the OS aka destroy the whole os